 The line is surely on the masculine side, though what could be more appealing than a sophisticated woman smoking a cigar (just think of all those iconic Helmut Newton images)?
 In the age of unisex, gender attribution should be a non-issue.

 Marco and Sonja Ciccateri, founders of Montecristo.
-Photo: Montecristo Deleggend.
+Photo courtesy of Montecristo Deleggend.

 “We aimed to create a scent that was as timeless.”